yev111/ADA_chiefs_project/README.md

     - Ticino (TI)
 <br />
 <br />
-The following dataset was selected for the time span between 2010 - 2017 (not all data sets were available in the desired time-span):
+The following datasets were selected for the time span between 2010 - 2017 (not all data sets were available in the desired time-span):
 <br />
 <br />
     - Permanent resident population in private households by commune and household size (2010-2017)